Configurational temperature in active matter. I. Lines of invariant physics in the phase diagram of the Ornstein-Uhlenbeck model: Lines of approximately invariant physics in the phase diagram of the Kob-Andersen AOUP model

 The dimension of $\mu$ is length squared over energy times time.
-Thus, if $l_0$ is a length unit, $t_0$ a time unit, and $e_0$ an energy unit, the quantity $\mu(t_0e_0/l_0^2)$ is dimensionless.
-Likewise, $D(t_0/l_0^2)$ and $\tau/t_0$ are dimensionless because $D$ has the dimension of a diffusion coefficient and $\tau$ of a time.
-It is reasonable to expect that when the density is changed, invariant physics can come about only if these three dimensionless quantities do not change.
-As length unit we take the average interparticle spacing, $l_0=\rho^{-1/3}$.
+Thus, if $l_0$ is a length unit, $t_0$ a time unit, and $e_0$ an energy unit, the quantity $\mu t_0e_0/l_0^2$ is dimensionless.
+Likewise, $Dt_0/l_0^2$ and $\tau/t_0$ are dimensionless because $D$ has dimension of a diffusion coefficient and $\tau$ of a time.
+It is reasonable to expect that when the density is changed, invariant physics can come about only if these three dimensionless quantities do not change -- although this criterion of course depends on the choice of units.
+As length unit we take the average interparticle spacing, $l_0=\rho^{-1/3}$ (in 3 dimensions).
 The colored-noise correlation time $\tau$ of \eq{noise} is a natural choice for the time unit, $t_0=\tau$.
-The idea is now to investigate the consequences of using for the energy unit the configurational temperature, i.e., choosing $e_0=k_B\Tc$ (\sect{III} justifies this choice).
-If the above two dimensionless quantities are to be invariant when density varies, the following must apply: $\mu\propto l_0^2/(t_0e_0)=\rho^{-2/3}/(\tau k_B\Tc)$ and to $D\propto l_0^2/t_0=\rho^{-2/3}/\tau$.
-Since $\mu$ is assumed constant, this leads to $\tau\propto\rho^{-2/3}/k_B\Tc$ and $D\propto k_B\Tc$, i.e., the following equations determine $D$ and $\tau$ at the density $\rho$ from their values $D_0$ and $\tau_0$ at a reference state point of density $\rho_0$,
+The idea is now to investigate the consequences of using for the energy unit the configurational temperature, i.e., of choosing $e_0=k_B\Tc$ (\sect{III} justifies this choice by reference to the isomorph theory).
+If the above two dimensionless quantities are to be invariant when density varies, the following must apply: $\mu\propto l_0^2/(t_0e_0)=\rho^{-2/3}/(\tau k_B\Tc)$ and $D\propto l_0^2/t_0=\rho^{-2/3}/\tau$.
+Since $\mu$ is assumed to be constant, this leads to $\tau\propto\rho^{-2/3}/k_B\Tc$ and $D\propto k_B\Tc$.
+Thus the following equations determine $D$ and $\tau$ at the different density $\rho$ from their values $D_0$ and $\tau_0$ at a reference state point of density $\rho_0$,

-We note that $D$ scales in proportion to the configurational temperature $\Tc$, which is analogous to the equilibrium result $D\propto T$ where $T$ is the temperature.
+We note that $D$ is proportional to the configurational temperature $\Tc(\rho)$, a finding that is analogous to the equilibrium result $D\propto T$ in which $T$ is the temperature (see the next paragraph for the definition of $\Tc(\rho)$).